CRUSTDE-ContainerizedRustDevEnv/win10_wsl2_debian11/README.md

 ### external disk obsolete content

 Sometimes the content of an external disk is completely wrong when looked at from the WSL2.
 It is obsolete, something that is a remnant of other external disks.
-I think I unmounted the `mnt/d` in Linux and then mount it back to solve the problem.
+I think I unmounted the `mnt/d` in Linux and then mounted it back to solve the problem.

 ### git repository corruption